Wintermute0110/plugin.program.AML.dev/README.md

 # Advanced MAME Launcher #

-*Advance MAME Launcher* is an advanced MAME front end for Kodi.
+*Advanced MAME Launcher* is an advanced MAME front end for Kodi media center.
 AML has support for both MAME archade machines and Software Lists.
 AML supports `Merged`, `Split` and `Non-merged` ROM sets and has the ability to fully audit your ROM and CHD collection.

 ## Getting Started guide and Documentation ##